gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 second.
 "Your hand and my blood for my Razi's life."
 She glanced up at her.
 "I count it a bargain."

 "Yes, *sra*," Erileine said.
-She rapped his knuckles against the ground.
+She rapped her knuckles against the ground.
 Nothing–it was as if her hand was made of wood, like Papaere Vurt's leg.